zsszc/CAFR-MIL/README.md

 CAFR operates by recalibrating feature channels based on the global context of the slide (bag), followed by a residual connection and LayerNorm for training stability.

 > **![framework](CAFR_framework.png)**
-> *Suggested Caption: The overall architecture of CAFR.
+> *The overall architecture of CAFR.
 It takes instance features as input, models the global context, generates dynamic channel weights, and refines the features via a residual mechanism.*

 ---